Claus Vogdt: Mughal negotiations

 In January 1695, Vogdt sent secretary Andreas Andræ to the Malabar Coast to encourage the newly established trade in that region.
+Consequently, the Danes established a pepper clearing house in Oddeway Torre (Danish corruption of Edava) near Varkala.
 After Andræ's return in May, Vogdt sent him to Malacca, Aceh, and later in 1698 to Bengal, accompanied by Thomas Schmertz.
 Here, Andræ negotiated the Dano-Mughal Treaty with the Mughal Empire, which reestablished Danish trading rights, made both parties renounce war reparations, and ceded Dannemarksnagore to Danish India.
 In the same year, on 29 October, King Christian V of Denmark issued a new charter for a period of 40 years for the D. E. I. C., which was confirmed by Christian V's successor, Frederick IV, the following year.
 The charter was nearly identical to the 1670 charter, but gave the company the authority to appoint the Commander of Dansborg.

 Siege of Tranquebar

-Still, in 1698, Vogdt became involved in a conflict with Thanjavur, where Tranquebar was besieged and a part of the Danish district was severely plundered.
+Still, in 1698, Vogdt became involved in a conflict with Thanjavur, where Tranquebar was besieged, and a part of the Danish district was severely plundered.
 Despite defending the siege with English help, the D.E.I.C. suffered notable losses.
 However, Vogdt had, in 1696, improved and expanded the city wall, and the siege was subsequently futile.
 The improved fortifications and Vogdt's mildness attracted numerous migrants from Thanjavur.
 Additionally, Vogdt participated in the local slave trade and allowed the company to make voyages to Achin, Sumatra.
 Altogether, the company got 217,747 Danish rigsdaler from 1688 to 1697 from slavery.

 According to a poem, the Zion Church in Tranquebar, which was the first Lutheran church in India, was consecrated during Vogdt's tenure.

 Vogdt died suddenly on 19 May 1701 and was succeeded by his secretary, Andreas Andræ.